 The tool is very free and simple to use as it is fully loaded with a user-friendly interface, you just need to enter values into the given fields to attain your result!
 You can compute the MOE within just five simple steps:

 Margin of Error = z * σ/ √n

 n = sample size

 z = z-score

 Typically, an “acceptable” margin of error will be taken into account by survey researchers that fall between 4% and 8% at the 95% confidence level.
 You can be able to compute the margin of error at different sample sizes to figure out what sample size will yield results reliable at the desired level.

 The (MOE) is a statistics that expressing the amount of random sampling error in a survey’s outcomes!
 According to optimistic studies, larger the margin of error, the less confidence one should have that the poll’s/survey reported outcomes are close to the ‘true’ figures that said to be as the figures for the whole population.

 By the definition of margin of error statistics, it is referring to the degree of error in results attained from random sampling surveys.
 Keep in mind, according to statistic term the higher margin of error referred to as less likelihood of relying on the results of a survey that is the confidence on the outcomes will be lower to represent a population.

-The margin of error around an estimate is immensely important as it assist you to draw conclusions about the data.
-Remember that small difference between two estimations may not be statistically significant, if the confidence intervals of such both estimates overlap.
+The margin of error around an estimate is immensely important as it assists you to draw conclusions about the data.
+Remember that a small difference between two estimations may not be statistically significant if the confidence intervals of such both estimates overlap.